 But in recent years, the role of FDI in the UK’s economy has come under challenge.
 Critics have argued that FDI, in the form of acquisitions, hollows out the UK's productive capacity.

 This report offers a reassessment.
-In particular, it uses detailed business records data and new surveys to examine the effect of FDI on job creation (between 1997 and 2010), business innovation and on innovation in the supply chain.
+In particular, it uses detailed business records data and new surveys to challenge the myth that foreign investment is hollowing out the UK’s economy, and highlights the importance of FDI to employment and innovation.